Chandola Lake

 Chandola Lake is located near Dani Limda Road, Ahmedabad, Gujarat state, India and covers an area of 1200 hectares.
 It is a water reservoir, embanked and circular in form.
 It is also home for cormorants, painted storks and spoonbill birds.
 During the evening time, many people visit this place and take a leisure stroll.

 History

-Chandola Lake was established by the wife of a Mughal Sultan of Ahmedabad named Tajn Khan Nari Ali.
-It was in existence when Asha Bhil founded Ashaval.
+Chandola Lake was in existence when Asha Bhil founded Ashaval.

 The historic Salt March around nine in the morning, after covering a distance of seven miles from the Sabarmati Ashram and a few minutes after the trucks and the taxis carrying radio and print journalists had disappeared down the road, had reached the Chandola Lake.
 Mahatma Gandhi had stopped under a large pipal tree next to the lake, no bigger than a small pond in the middle of a vast expanse of mud during March, 1930.

 Usage

 Water from this lake is used for irrigation and industrial purposes.
 It is also being used for agriculture, as well as for other purposes like processing of waste oil and plastics.

 The Kharicut Canal Scheme which is one of the oldest irrigation schemes of Gujarat was constructed with the main purpose of providing irrigation to 1,200 acres of rice land near Chandola lake in Ahmedabad.